What are shallots? How are they different from onions? What do they taste like, and how exactly do you use them in recipes? Let’s take a closer look!

 While shallots and onions each have their own somewhat unique flavor profile, the process for selecting and storing them are very similar.

 The best shallots are firm, compact, and not too lightweight.
 Look for shiny, unblemished skin.
 As with onions, you want to avoid anything with bruises.

 Shallots are best stored in a cool, dark, and dry area, such as a cabinet.
-While you can store your shallots with your onions, make sure to keep both away from potatoes: potatoes and onions each give off gases that, when stored in close proximity, can cause the other to go bad quickly.
+While you can store them with onions, make sure to keep both away from potatoes: potatoes and onions each give off gases that, when stored in close proximity, can cause the other to go bad quickly.

 So how exactly are you supposed to use this magical onion-garlic hybrid?

 When shallots are used raw, their flavors truly shine.
 Try adding some finely minced shallots to a vinaigrette; they’ll provide a slight crunch in addition to their sweet, garlicky flavor.
 I’m also a fan of adding them to a classic bruschetta topping; they pair perfectly with sweet, summer-ripe tomatoes.

 You can also slice them very thinly and add them directly to salads.
 They can almost always be substituted for raw red onions in recipes where you want to make the onion flavor more subtle (like guacamole).